HenHus/Husmorph/README.md

 ## Important!

-The software is currently very big for McOS, and requires 1GB storage.
+The software is currently very big for MacOS, and requires 1GB storage.
 I'm working on this

 The startup time is long.
 Be patient, it can take up to 1 min before the software is running.